Hypothesis Test for Bounds on the Size of Random Defective Set: Simulation

-The results of simulation verify the advantage of the $\tau$-WDR decision rule over the COMP decision rule and the independence of the error probability for $\tau$-WDR decision rule from the number of elements $t$.
+The simulation results verify the advantage of the WDR over the COMP decision rule in pursuing the minimal possible number of tests.
+Also, we recall that the decoding complexity of the WDR decision rule is $\Theta(N)$, whereas the complexity of the COMP decision rule is significantly higher, namely, $\Theta(Nt)$.